JaviSandoval94/VBA-challenge/README.md

 # Code description
 This repository contains the VBA code in the `VBA Homework script.vb` file.
 This script can be run in the `.xlsm` files as macros to get the corresponding results.

-# Conclusions
-VBA scripting can provide useful tools to perform analyses and data formatting in structured spreadsheets such as the ones found in Excel files.
-While this tool is extremely powerful when working with raw data, this can be more complicated when the files are given additional formatting, which is often the case with Excel files.